mzhang28/blog/src/content/posts/2023-10-23-path-induction-gadt-perspective.lagda.md

     For more info, see [this][equality] page.

 - Formation rule
-- Introduction rule
+- Term introduction rule
-- Elimination rule
+- Term elimination rule
 - Computation rule

-There's something quite peculiar about the elimination rule in particular (commonly known as "path induction", or just $J$).
+There's something quite peculiar about the elimination rule for $\mathrm{Id}$ in particular (commonly known as "path induction", or just $J$).
 Let's take a look at its definition, in Agda syntax:

 ```agda